Panshark/COLA/README.md

 # COLA
-A3C model is original implementated by [Palanisamy](https://github.com/PacktPublishing/Hands-On-Intelligent-Agents-with-OpenAI-Gym) in Chapter 8.
+A3C model is original implementated by [Palanisamy](https://github.com/PacktPublishing/Hands-On-Intelligent-Agents-with-OpenAI-Gym) in Chapter 8, the structure of classifer is based on [Rashi Sharma](https://medium.com/swlh/natural-image-classification-using-resnet9-model-6f9dc924cd6d).
 ## Install
 .
 To create a conda environment:
 ```